Science and Innovation (10107.2)

 The Unit Convener reserves the right to questions students orally on any of their submitted work.

 The contact hours for each student in this unit consist of 48 hours of workshops (2 hours x 2 workshop/week x 12 weeks).
-The two weekly workshops have been set aside as a four hour block, and at times the two timetabled workshop activites will each take up different proportions of this block.
-Attendance at both weekly workshops is compulsory.
+There are two weekly workshops with attendance at both compulsory.

 It is expected that students will spend ~3 hours each week on self-directed study of the specified learning materials in preparation for class (~36 hours).